szczyglis-dev/py-gpt/README.md

 - Added local plugin tools, provider-side remote tools, RAG index access, shared attachment context, supported native image input, artifact propagation, persistent Orchestrator memory and live workflow status rendering to Agents v2.
 - Added native function-calling support with a ReAct compatibility fallback for Agents v2 models where appropriate.
 - **Agents v2 is currently in beta; its behavior, workflow rules, preset options and provider compatibility may change in future releases.**

-**2.8.9 (2026-09-05)**

-- Added a new **Custom Providers** tab to Settings, allowing users to create and use custom API providers at runtime without modifying the source code.
-- Added sandboxed system command execution to the **Code Interpreter** plugin.
-- Added an **Active** checkbox to the uploaded attachments list, allowing attachments to be enabled or disabled at runtime.
-- Added rendering of tool results as formatted JSON code blocks.
-- Fixed busy-state rendering in Agents workflows.
-- Removed image footers from the WebView.

-**2.8.8 (2026-09-05)**

-- Added runtime **Custom providers** for OpenAI Chat Completions-compatible APIs, including provider management in Settings, model importing, native OpenAI SDK Chat routing, and LlamaIndex `OpenAILike` support.
-- Fixed tool call responses in Chat with Files when using the Responses API.
-- Fixed attachment uploads in Chat with Files mode.
-- Fixed an issue where the remote store `after_update` hook silently failed to run — PR #203.
-- Improved agent response rendering.
-- Improved vector store cleanup when deleting contexts.
-- Added image editing and remixing features to the inline Image Generation plugin, allowing images to be edited and remixed directly in chat.
-- Upgraded the default Docker image definitions for sandboxed IPython and System environments: Python 3.12 is now the default, essential packages were added, and containers now run as a non-root user by default.
-- Added isolated per-project LlamaIndex indexes, created and resolved automatically as **Current project** without adding project-specific entries to the regular indexes list.
-- Added project-aware context auto-indexing with **Off**, **Auto-index all conversations**, and **Auto-index only in projects** policies, plus a **Use isolated index per project** option.
-- Added incremental project context indexing with per-project progress tracking, project index update/truncate actions, cleanup on project deletion, and index rebuilding when duplicating projects.
-- Added project-aware indexing and retrieval to **Chat with Files**, the **Chat with Files (LlamaIndex, inline)** plugin, **Files I/O**, and the Files context menu.
-- Added **Clear and truncate** index management, including permanent deletion of stored indexes and batch truncation of project indexes.
-- Improved index/file tracking with lazy loading to avoid loading the complete indexed-files database into memory.
-- Reorganized LlamaIndex settings into **File indexing**, **Context indexing**, **Data loaders**, and **Clear and truncate** sections and clarified that removing an index from the configured list does not delete its stored data.

-**2.8.7 (2026-09-04)**

-- Improved Painter with new drawing modes: **Free**, **Arrow**, **Rectangle**, **Circle**, and **Line**, making it faster and easier to annotate images and screenshots with common shapes and symbols.
-- Improved UI consistency by simplifying selected icons, labels, and controls across the application.
-- Fixed and refined UI translations, descriptions, and tooltips for improved clarity and consistency.

-**2.8.6 (2026-09-03)**

-- Added tool-chain grouping in the chat view, combining consecutive tool calls into a single expandable group.
-- Improved the context list UI: added section headers, added **New context** / **New project** actions directly to section rows, added support for collapsing and expanding sections, improved section interaction and layout.
-- Renamed **Groups** to **Projects** throughout the application.
-- Fixed toolbox minimum-width calculation to prevent individual modes or controls from unexpectedly expanding the toolbox.
-- Added new UI icons and tooltips for improved usability and consistency.
-- Added a visual screen flash / blink effect after screenshot and camera capture.
-- Fixed math rendering of < and > symbols in KaTeX expressions.
-- Fixed rendering of the \neq / \ne math symbols - issue #199.

 # Credits and links